Mookse/ned-grit/README.md

-# ned-grit
+# Ned Grit: The Man Who Solved Death

-public git repo for artistic project, Ned Grit: The Man Who Solved Death, a post-punk concept opera in three albums
+## A post-punk concept opera in three albums